Your Sinclair: Content

-YS's content varied widely, occasionally ignoring the subject of computers entirely.
+YSs content varied widely, occasionally ignoring the subject of computers entirely.
 As the Spectrum scene diminished and there was less software to review, this happened more frequently.
 The tone of the magazine was inspired by teenage magazines such as Smash Hits and Just Seventeen.
 In 1992, under the editorship of Andy Hutchinson, several 'lifestyle' type sections were introduced.
 These included Haylp!, an agony aunt column, and The World (later retitled Flip!), which contained reviews of films and books.
 This section included The Killer Kolumn From Outer Space, dedicated to science fiction news, rumours and reviews.
 It was written by Dave Golder, who went on to be the second editor of the successful SFX.
 Writing in the 100th issue of that publication, Golder cited his earlier work on YS and described SFX as "like hundreds of Killer Kolumns stapled together".
 Flip! was discontinued, but the Killer Kolumn was kept on until the penultimate issue in 1993.
 A similar page to Flip!/The World had existed in 1987–88 called Street Life, but this had also contained Spectrum game charts.